sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/02 - Some Sort of Isekai/02 Figuring Yourself Out.md

 *Two: Same with Vah Rudania over on Death Mountain.
 Good thing too, I'm not that fond of the idea of working near lava.*

-*Three: I think, if I just get up to the Tech Lab up here, I can see whether the blue flame that powers their Sheikah rune has been lit or not.
+*Three: I think, if I just get up to the Tech Lab up here, I can see whether the blue flame that powers their Sheikah rune... thing has been lit or not.
 Because...
 I guess nobody else goes up there but Link.
 Something about the townspeople not liking them.*

 *So, if it does turn out to be lit, I can take all three of these things as a sign that Link is alive and present, and I can relax and figure out what I can do to get back or... help out.*